asaadsaad/CS569-Words-Game/README.md

   }
 ```
 #### `HistoryComponent`
-This component shows the state logs.
+This component shows the state `logs`.
 A color directive is applied on each log to change its background color to red/green based on the result.
 <p align="center">
   <img src="./snapshot-history.png" />
 </p>